zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 When the user successfully authenticates with the API ML, the client receives a JWT token in exchange.
 This token can be used by the client to access REST services behind the API ML Gateway and also for subsequent user authentication.
 The access JWT Token is signed with the private key that is configured in the Zowe Identity Provider's certificate store, be it keystore or keyring.

-To utilize [Single-Sign-On (SSO)](../user-guide/systemrequirements-zos#single-sign-on-sso), the Zowe API ML client needs to provide the access token to API services in the form of the cookie `apimlAuthenticationToken`, or in the `Authorization: Bearer` HTTP header as described [here](https://github.com/zowe/sample-spring-boot-api-service/blob/master/zowe-rest-api-sample-spring/docs/api-client-authentication.md#authenticated-request).
+To utilize [Single-Sign-On (SSO)](../user-guide/systemrequirements-zos#single-sign-on-sso), the Zowe API ML client needs to provide an access token to API services in the form of the cookie `apimlAuthenticationToken`, or in the `Authorization: Bearer` HTTP header as described [here](https://github.com/zowe/sample-spring-boot-api-service/blob/master/zowe-rest-api-sample-spring/docs/api-client-authentication.md#authenticated-request).

 - Validation:
-  - Use Gateway query endpoint to validate the token and retrieve the information associated with the token.
+  - Use the Gateway query endpoint to validate the token and retrieve the information associated with the token.
   - Use JWKS to validate.

 - JWT token issuers